Solution

 This solution in action

-NEMO is also testing the solutions – see how in our demo projects
+NEMO has also tested the solutions in real-life environments across Europe – see how in our demo projects.